jwodder/rst2json/README.rst

    "`Configuration Options`_") is not 0.
 It is a map in which each key is an ID appearing in the rendered document body and the corresponding value is the first ID of the deepest split-section object in which the key ID occurs.
+   IDs of inter-section transitions are mapped to the ID of the section in whose ``trailing_transition`` field they are stored.
 IDs that appear in ``content.intro`` are mapped to the special string ``"$intro"``.
 IDs of top-level sections are not included as keys in this map, but IDs of deeper sections are.

    This field can be used to rewrite inter-document links when the output is used to create a separate templated document for each section.